SzymonMiloszDabrowski/Portfolio_2022/README.md

 # My Portfolio

-This is my simple portfolio page with my projects and form to contact.
-I decided to create this as simple as possible, that is why i used only HTML, Less and Javascript.
-I belive that decision also provide on better SEO and UX.
+The repository shows the code of my portfolio page which contains my projects and form to contact with me.
+I decided to create this page as simple as possible, that's why I used only HTML, Sass and Javascript.
+Additionally to help deploy the project I used webpack.

 [Go to page](https://szymon.debno.com/)